 This production of Salomé featured Natasha (Natalia) Trouhanova in the starring role.
 Maxime Dethomas was the set designer, while the composer himself directed the Lamoureux Orchestra.
 (Each of the other three ballets was conducted by their respective composers as well.)
 The gala program was repeated on April 23, 25 and 27.

-Hard on the heels of the 1912 presentation of Salomé was a Ballet Russes production mounted the following year, with choreography by Boris Georgevich Romanof and the prima ballerina Tamara Karsavina cast in the starring role.
+Hard on the heels of the 1912 presentation of La Tragédie de Salomé was a Ballet Russes production mounted by Serge Diaghilev the following year, featuring choreography by Boris Georgevich Romanof and the prima ballerina Tamara Karsavina cast in the starring role.

-That production was the topic of a feature spread in Comœdia Illustré, the leading theatre magazine in Paris at the time, which also presented photos of a bejeweled Karsavina along with colorfully costumed Nubian guards, as well as the sumptuous set designs of Serge Sudeikine.
+That production was the topic of a feature spread in Comœdia Illustré, the leading theatre magazine in Paris at the time, which also presented photos of a bejeweled Karsavina along with colorfully costumed Nubian guards.
+The costume designs were created by Serge Sudeikine and Leon Bakst was responsible for the sumptuous set design.

 Considering the impressive roster of ballerina stars who took up the Salome role – along with the dramatic potential the score to Salomé offers – its disappearance from the ballet repertoire after 1954 seems somewhat odd.